hashgraph/hedera-custodians-library/README.md

 ### 6.1.
 Files

-Test files for the `custodialwalletutils` library are in the `__tests__/` directory, corresponding to the source files in the `src/` directory.
+Test files for the `hedera-custodians-library` library are in the `__tests__/` directory, corresponding to the source files in the `src/` directory.
 Key test files include:

 - **StrategyFactory.test.ts**: Tests the `StrategyFactory` for both Fireblocks and DFNS configurations.
 Verifies if the factory correctly instantiates `FireblocksStrategy` with Fireblocks config, and `DFNSStrategy` with DFNS config, ensuring each strategy is appropriately created.